alexfilatov/guardian_redis/README.md

 [![Hex.pm](https://img.shields.io/hexpm/v/guardian_redis.svg)](https://hex.pm/packages/guardian_redis)
 ![Build Status](https://github.com/alexfilatov/guardian_redis/workflows/Continuous%20Integration/badge.svg)

-Redis repository for Guardian DB.
+Redis adapter for Guardian DB.

 ## Installation

 You can use `GuardianRedis` in case you use [Guardian](https://github.com/ueberauth/guardian) library for authentication and [Guardian.DB](https://github.com/ueberauth/guardian_db) library for JWT tokens persistence.

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `guardian_redis` to your list of dependencies in `mix.exs`: